-As plentiful sunshine and chaotic spring weather finally begin to hit a full year after COVID descended on the United States, young adults in recovery from drugs or alcohol as well as staff at addiction treatment centers know that a pandemic is not the only safety concern: upcoming summer is prime time for drug abuse and substance use disorders.
+As temperatures soar over a year after COVID descended on the United States, people in recovery and staff members at addiction centers know that a pandemic is not the only safety concern: summer is prime time for drug abuse and substance use disorders.

 Overdoses had already been increasing before the pandemic hit.
 And according to available data from the CDC, over 88,000 overdose deaths in the United States are estimated from September 2019 to August 2020—the largest 12-month overdose death rate of all time.
 The horrifying world of addiction is relentlessly descending on people faster than ever.